Learn how to provide feedback on the Umbraco Documentation.

 Branch name example: cms/new-content-app-tutorial

-file and name it identical to the title you will give the article.
+Create a new .md file and name it using the title you will give the article.

-File name example: statistics-content-app-tutorial.md
+File name example: statistics-content-app-tutorial.md.

-Write the article.
+Write the article following:

 The documentation is versioned using directories in the root of the repository.
 The major Umbraco CMS version number is used to name the directories, and you will find documentation for each versioned Umbraco product within them.